gitmehedi/techstacks/README.md

 Here are some scenarios where JSON Web Tokens are useful:

+### Authorization

-- **Authorization**: Once the user logged in, it generates and return a JWT token, and each subsequent request will include the JWT token in every request to allowing user to access routes, services, and resources that are permitted with that token. **_Single Sign On_** is a feature that widely uses JWT.
+Once the user logged in, it generates and return a JWT token, and each subsequent request will include the JWT token in every request to allowing user to access routes, services, and resources that are permitted with that token. **_Single Sign On_** is a feature that widely uses JWT.

+### Information Exchange

-- **Information Exchange**: JSON Web Tokens are a good way of securely transmitting information between parties.
+JSON Web Tokens are a good way of securely transmitting information between parties.
 Because JWTs can be signed—for example, using public/private key pairs—you can be sure the senders are who they say they are.
 Additionally, as the signature is calculated using the header and the payload, you can also verify that the content hasn't been tampered with.

-# What is the JSON Web Token structure?
+# JWT Structure

 In its compact form, JSON Web Tokens consist of three parts separated by dots (.),